By Nick Devas – 20 March, 2014 (used with author’s permission)

 Tradition: certain traditions are very important to Chinese people.
 Whilst the activity itself may not present a significant problem for Christians, the emphasis on maintaining the tradition, and the faith placed in it, certainly can be, just as the emphasis on certain Jewish traditions became an obstacle to the gospel in the early church.

 Luck, Fortune and Destiny: these ideas play a major part in Chinese traditions, leading to superstitions (e.g. avoiding the number 4 or favouring the number 8).
-Whilst some people may regard them just as a bit of fun (decorating your doorway with charcters for fortune at Spring Festival, for example), others take them very seriously (having your house designed according to fengshui, going to fortune tellers, etc.).(2) Such superstitions are profoundly anti‐Christian, and can really bind people, such as the idea that what happens to you is determined by your “destiny”.(3)
+Whilst some people may regard them just as a bit of fun (decorating your doorway with characters for fortune at Spring Festival, for example), others take them very seriously (having your house designed according to fengshui, going to fortune tellers, etc.).(2) Such superstitions are profoundly anti‐Christian, and can really bind people, such as the idea that what happens to you is determined by your “destiny”.(3)

 Materialism: modern China is a very materialistic.
 For most people, their goal in life appears to be material prosperity for them and their family.
 Clearly, this contrasts with Jesus’ teaching about the dangers of material prosperity: “Do not work for food that spoils but for food that endures for eternal life.”
 (John 6:27).
 However, the re‐emergence in recent years of various religions shows how materialism does not satisfy: many people are looking for something deeper, but most do not know where to look.
-The state philosophy of scientific aetheism offers nothing beyond materialism.
+The state philosophy of scientific atheism offers nothing beyond materialism.

 Success: most modern Chinese are very driven